LohitoBurrito/FireForce/README.md

 sudo rm -rf gazebo_package
 ```
 ## Run Instructions
 If you just performed installation, you can close all 4 terminals, and run 4 new Ubuntu 22.04.5 LTS terminals.
+For the Terminal 3 and 4 commands, you need to fill {world} and {executable} with the appropriate parameters.
+Below shows a table of combinations of world and executables.

 ### Terminal 1
 To start the Micro XRCE-DDS Agent, run:
 ```